Death of Sean Cunningham: Aftermath and prosecution

 Martin-Baker have since designed a small metal plate to go over the SFH which prevents accidental firing.
 This had been proposed a number of times but always rejected by MoD.
 Additionally they have created a new bolt that cannot be over-tightened and will hold the main parachute in place until the ejection seat is initiated and stabilised.
 This shoulder bolt had previously been removed from the Mk9 seat design, with the MoD's agreement.
 Training on ejection seats in the Royal Air Force was changed after this event.

 The Crown Prosecution Service (CPS) announced in May 2013 that no-one would be prosecuted over the incident, but that the Health and Safety Executive might pursue a prosecution.
-In September 2016, The Health and Safety Executive announced that they would be pressing ahead with a prosecution of Martin-Baker under Section 3(1) Health and Safety at Work etc. Act 1974.
+In September 2016, The Health and Safety Executive announced that they would be pressing ahead with a prosecution of Martin-Baker under section 3(1) of the Health and Safety at Work etc. Act 1974.
 A pre-trial hearing was conducted in February 2017, where the company pleaded not guilty.
-A trial was scheduled to commence in January 2018, at which Martin-Baker pleaded guilty to a breach of the Health and Safety at Work Act 1974.
+A trial was scheduled to commence in January 2018, at which Martin-Baker pleaded guilty to a breach of the Health and Safety at Work etc. Act 1974.

-According to Martin-Baker's solicitors (Clyde &Co) they were advised to plead guilty to 'avoid upsetting MoD'.
+According to Martin-Baker's solicitors (Clyde & Co) they were advised to plead guilty to 'avoid upsetting MoD'.
 As part of the guilty plea, Martin-Baker agreed to pay court costs amounting to over £550,000 but refuted the prosecution's allegation that what happened was "not an isolated incident".
-In February 2018, and despite the Judge, Mrs Justice Carr, listing eight reasons why the company were not guilty, the company was fined £1.1 million.
+In February 2018, the company was fined £1.1 million.